Dr. Kyla Bruff

 Biography

 In addition to my research, I am committed to innovative, practical approaches to carrying out philosophy in public.
 My work in applied and social philosophy is particularly exemplified through my activities as Co-Director of the ecological NPO For A New Earth (FANE).
-In this role, I have mobilized philosophy in the public sphere and contributed to policy debates in Newfoundland and Labrador.
+In this role, I have mobilized philosophy in the public sphere and contributed to policy debates in Newfoundland and Labrador, Sarapiquí, Costa Rica, and Sitke Hungary.
 I am particularly passionate about local, grass-roots action addressing climate change and related ecological issues.
-FANE has accordingly hosted numerous public events on the ecological effects of specific industries and government megaprojects.
+FANE has accordingly hosted numerous public events on the ecological effects of specific industries and both government and private megaprojects.
 My op-ed articles and radio interviews have also addressed themes in feminism and other current political and ecological matters.

 I am an active translator from French and German into English.
 My published translations include the first appearance of Schelling’s Late Political Philosophy: Lectures 22-24 of the Presentation of the Purely Rational Philosophy in English.

-My other roles in bringing Schelling’s work to contemporary audiences include serving as the Managing Editor of Kabiri: The Official Journal of the North American Schelling Society, the Treasurer of the North American Schelling Society, and Co-editor of the Palgrave Schelling Handbook.
+My other roles in bringing Schelling’s work to contemporary audiences include serving as the Editor-in-Chief of Kabiri: The Official Journal of the North American Schelling Society, the Treasurer and Secretary of the North American Schelling Society, and Co-editor of the Palgrave Schelling Handbook(now available).

 Research Interests